The Health Ombudsman issued a prohibition order to Matthew Everett-Jones on 20 May 2025.

 Scope of Practice

-- Must not possess, supply, administer, handle, dispense, access, promote, advertise or recommend the use of, or otherwise deal with, any Schedule 4 restricted drug in the course of business, or other commercial activity, whether paid or unpaid.
-To remove any doubt:
+The practitioner is prohibited permanently from possessing, supplying, administering, handling, dispensing, accessing, promoting, recommending the use of, or otherwise dealing with, any schedule 4 restricted drug or schedule 8 controlled drug in the course of his business, or other commercial activity, whether paid or unpaid:

 - Schedule 4 includes a number of androgens and anabolic steroids.
 An example of a restricted drug is Testosterone.